Keeper-Security/Commander/docs/aws-secrets-import.md

 asi xAbCdEfGhIjK --tags Env=prod,Team=payments
 ```

 Tag keys and values are case-sensitive and must match the values stored in AWS exactly.
+Azure Key Vault also uses the term *tags*; GCP Secret Manager uses the term *labels* — the `--tags` flag works the same way for all three providers.

 ### Combining filters